georgepaul171/Research-Project/bpd/5June/ARDap.md

    - The hierarchical structure allows for:
      - Group-wise shrinkage of related building parameters
      - Automatic handling of varying scales between different building types
-     - Robust handling of missing or uncertain building metadata
    - Particularly suitable for building energy data due to:
      - Natural grouping of building characteristics
      - Varying reliability of different building parameters